jncraton/languagemodels/paper.md

 # Features

-Despite its simplicity, this package provides a number of building blocks that can be composed to build
+Despite its simplicity, this package provides a number of building blocks that can be composed to build applications that mimic the architectures of contemporary tools such as Phind or Bing Chat.
+Some of the included tools are:

+- `do` - Complete an instructional prompt
+- `chat` - Respond to a chat prompt
+- `store_doc` - Add document embedding to the internal document database
+- `search_docs` - Retrieve a single document via semantic search over embeddings
+- `get_wiki` - Retrieve Wikipedia lead section for a topic of interest
+- `extract_answer` - Barebones extractive QA

 # Implementation